Skip to content

 Adding

-There are three ways to add columns in tables
+There are three ways to add columns in tables:

 1. Click on the green button to bring up the panel configuration menu and select Add Column